 Dogwood

 Flowering dogwood is a popular tree native to the eastern United States.
-In North Florida, this beautiful tree is great for smaller landscapes as it only grows up to 35 feet tall.
-It’s also a great choice for yards that are already shaded by larger overstory trees like the live oak as the dogwood tree tends to grow best in dappled or filtered sunlight.
-This stunning tree blooms with attractive white flowers for a few weeks in the spring and its leaves turn a stunning red before dropping in the fall — who says you can’t see the fall colors in Florida?
+For Florida homeowners, this beautiful tree is great for smaller landscapes as it only grows up to 35 feet tall.
+For yards already shaded by larger overstory trees like the live oak, the dogwood tree is a great choice, as it tends to thrive in dappled or filtered sunlight.

 With North Central Florida’s warm and humid climate, we are lucky to have hundreds of great landscape trees to choose from.
 While this list is by no means comprehensive, it should give you a great start to adorning your landscape.